Eiji Kawashima: Standard Liège

 Ahead of the 2013–14 season, Kawashima was linked with a move away from the club, but no bid was made.
 Instead, he remained a first choice goalkeeper at the start of the season.
-Throughout the UEFA Europa League qualifications playoffs campaign, Kawashima helped the side reach the Group Stage after beating KR, Xanthi and FC Minsk.
+Throughout the UEFA Europa League qualifications playoffs campaign, Kawashima helped the side reach the group stage after beating KR, Xanthi and FC Minsk.
 He started the league season well keeping six clean sheets in the first six league matches.
 Kawashima later credited the arrival of goalkeeper coach Jos Beckx for his performance and keeping six clean sheets in the first six league matches.
 However, in late–October, Kawashima suffered a hip injury which made him miss three matches.
 He then returned from injury on 10 November 2013 against Club Brugge, keeping a clean sheet in a 0–0 draw, and amassed three more clean sheets in the following matches.
 Kawashima then kept five more clean sheets between 18 January 2014 and 15 February 2014.
-As the 2013–14 season progressed the club bcame a title contender again.
+As the 2013–14 season progressed the club became a title contender again.
 However, it again did not succeed in the Championship Playoff.
 At the end of the 2013–14 season, Kawashima had made 47 appearances in all competitions.
 For his performances, Kawashima was nominated for Goalkeeper of the Year for the third time, but lost out to Mathew Ryan.

 In the 2014–15 season, Kawashima helped the side beat Panathinaikos 2–1 on aggregate in the second qualification round for the UEFA Champions League.
 They were eventually eliminated in the playoff rounds after losing 4–0 against Zenit Saint Petersburg.
 He started the league season well keeping a clean sheet in a 3–0 win over Charleroi in the opening game of the season.
 During a 2–2 draw against K.V.
 Kortrijk on 2 August 2014, Kawashima made an impressive save for the side described as "world class".
 However, Kawashima was subject of criticism over his performances after mistakes against Feyenoord, Club Brugge and Zulte Waregem.
 As a result of his poor performances, Kawashima lost his first choice goalkeeper role to Yohann Thuram-Ulien and was demoted to the substitute bench.
 He then played twice during December against Lokeren and Feyenoord, in two losses.
 Despite losing his first choice goalkeeper role for the rest of the season, Kawashima finished with 19 appearances in all competitions.